 For the bonus “Name at least one mountain,” it doesn't say anything about the mountain having to be related to the picture, but I'll be nice: Ahornspitze

 This was a veeery convoluted path for what the challenge was, and as shown in this individuals response, a simple google search and the patience to scroll through image results would have proved equally sufficient.
+This just further proves that there are always multiple ways to get to the solution in OSINT.

 I will definitely be trying more of these challenges in the future, and I'll try to make mini writeups like this for the more interesting ones :]